wilsonrljr/sysidentpy/docs/en/book/9-Validation.md

 )
 ```

 In this example, the result contains the initial conditions followed by 100 predicted values.
 Thus, `forecast_horizon` controls prediction length when `X` is absent; it does not change which outputs are fed back.
 The latter choice is controlled by `steps_ahead`.
+The value of `forecast_horizon` must be a non-negative integer.

 ### One-Step-Ahead Prediction